Using personal loans to pay off credit card debt

 Make sure that you understand any fees and the interest rate you'll be charged.
 You want to have a fair comparison.
-Best if you can have both loans quoted in APR (annual percentage rate).
+It is best if you can have both loans quoted in APR (annual percentage rate).

 If you borrow from the credit union, make sure you understand what, if anything, secures the loan.
 They may ask you to back the loan with collateral -- perhaps by pledging to surrender your car, a certificate of deposit or other savings-type account if you default.

 Putting up collateral could be important to you.
-If you stopped paying a credit card bill, it's unlikely that they'll sue you to take your car.
+If you stopped paying a credit card bill, it's unlikely that your credit union would sue you to take your car.
 But if your car is pledged to a loan and you default, it would get repossessed.
 Going from an unsecured to a secured loan always adds some risk -- or more accurately, it shifts risk from the lender to you.

 Be sure that you can handle the payments on any personal loan.
 Unlike credit card debt, personal loans tend to have a relatively short term, which means that the monthly payments could be higher.
 Don't commit to a payment schedule that you can't meet.

-If you do use a personal loan to pay off the credit cards, don't let the new zeroed balances tempt you.
-Clearing them doesn't give you an excuse to start building a new balance.
+If you do use a personal loan to pay off your credit cards, don't let the new zeroed balances tempt you.
+Clearing your credit card debt doesn't give you an excuse to start building a new balance.
 Commit yourself to paying the entire balance each month.

 That brings us to an important point.
 Lowering the amount of interest you pay on borrowed money is usually a good thing, but an even better solution is to repay the principal and eliminate the debt.
 Then all of the money that you've been paying in interest can be used for other things.